kiking0501/knowledge-graph-of-readings/README.md

-# Knowldge graph of Readings
+# Knowledge graph of my Readings

 Transform my readings notes into a Knowledge Graph view